ChapelR/harlowe-macro-api/docs/installation-guide.md

 # Installation Guide

 This is a guide for installing the custom macro framework.
 The custom macro framework itself does **not** include any custom macros, it is instead a resource to allow for the creation of custom macros.

 If you want to create your own custom macros, refer to the [documentation](README.md).

+If you're looking for custom macros, look [here](examples/main.md).
+You can generate a download with the framework and the macros you want with the [download utility](./download ":ignore").

 ## Step 1: Get the Code

+You can create a custom download package with the [download utility](./download ":ignore"), which will include the framework and whichever [macros](examples/main.md) you wish to install, all bundled into a single file (or two files, if CSS is required).

 Head over to the [releases page](https://github.com/ChapelR/harlowe-macro-api/releases) and find the latest release.
 Under `assets`, find the `harlowe-macro-api.zip` file and click on it to download it.
 On your computer, extract the files from the zip archive.

 ## Step 2: Copy the Code

-Open the `macro.js` file in a **text editor** (like Notepad or TextEdit).
+Open the `macro.js` file (or the `bundle.js` file if you used the download utility) in a **text editor** (like Notepad or TextEdit).
 It is very important you do not use a word processor.
 Select all the code and copy it (`CTRL + A` followed by `CTRL + C` should work fine).

 ## Step 3: Paste the Code